knative/docs/docs/eventing/samples/helloworld/helloworld-python/README.md

   Try the CloudEvent attributes in the curl command and the trigger specification to understand how [triggers](../../../broker-trigger.md#trigger) work.

 ## Verify reply from helloworld-python app
-`helloworld-python` app replies back with an event of `type= dev.knative.samples.hifromknative`, and `source=knative/eventing/samples/hello-world`.
-This event enters the eventing mesh via the Broker and can be delivered to other services using a Trigger
+The `helloworld-python` app replies with an event type `type= dev.knative.samples.hifromknative`, and source `source=knative/eventing/samples/hello-world`.
+The event enters the eventing mesh through the broker, and can be delivered to event sinks using a trigger

   1. Deploy a pod that receives any CloudEvent and logs the event to its output.
       ```shell